What is food freedom?

 BUT I had a food rule stuck in my mind that I could only have half the banana because the whole one had “too many carbs” (it doesn’t, and I was really hungry).

-I am going to take a guess that the answer is NO.
+I am going to take a guess that the answer is probably no.

 So why is it different with food?
 Because diet culture has attached a moral value to food, that’s why.